KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/features.md

 We now display dialogs for new users or new features.

 First log in dialog
-- When a user first logs in there is a dialog explaining how to join a customer group or add new signed-up users.
+- When a user first logs in, there is a dialog explaining how to join a customer group or add new signed-up users.

 Welcome dialog
-- When a user is a member of a customer group a welcome dialog with useful tips and links is shown.
+- When a user is a member of a customer-group a welcome dialog with useful tips and links is shown.

 New feature dialog
 - When a new important feature is introduced, there will be a dialog explaining the feature.
 The first one will be a dialog about the new alarming-feature.